matthew-dsouza/matthew-dsouza/README.md

 # Hi there!
 I'm Matthew Dsouza

-I'm a front-end developer from Mumbai, India
+I'm a front-end developer with a particular obsession with precision and elegance.
+I make sure to reflect these values in all my work, big or small.

 <p>
-- I love React and pixel perfect HTML/CSS<br/>
+- I love React and pixel perfect UI components<br/>
 - I'm currently learning Angular and Redux
 </p>